vijaymarupudi/reaction-time/README.md

 ```

 More specifically, a plugin is a closure function that contains the
 configuration for the experiment.
-The core of reaction-time-js has no idea of
+The core of reaction-time has no idea of
 what the configuration provided to the plugin was.

 It is responsibility of the plugin to include the configuration in the final